qmk/qmk_firmware/docs/feature_unicode.md

 This is the current list of Unicode input method in QMK:

 * __UC_OSX__: Mac OS X Unicode Hex Input support.
 Works only up to 0xFFFF.
 Disabled by default; to enable, go to System Preferences → Keyboard → Input Sources, and enable Unicode Hex Input.
-* __UC_OSX_RALT__: Same as UC_OSX, but sends the right Option key for Unicode input instead of left Option.
+Sends the left Option key (`KC_LALT`) by default, but this can be changed by defining `UNICODE_OSX_KEY` with another keycode.
 * __UC_LNX__: Unicode input method under Linux.
 Works up to 0xFFFFF.
 Should work almost anywhere on ibus enabled distros.
 Without ibus, this works under GTK apps, but rarely anywhere else.
 * __UC_WIN__: (not recommended) Windows built-in Unicode input.
 To enable: create registry key under `HKEY_CURRENT_USER\Control Panel\Input Method\EnableHexNumpad` of type `REG_SZ` called `EnableHexNumpad`, set its value to 1, and reboot.
 This method is not recommended because of reliability and compatibility issue, use WinCompose method below instead.
 * __UC_WINC__: Windows Unicode input using WinCompose.
 Requires [WinCompose](https://github.com/samhocevar/wincompose).
 Works reliably under many (all?) variations of Windows.
 Uses right Alt (`KC_RALT`) by default, but this can be changed in the WinCompose options and by defining `UNICODE_WINC_KEY` with another keycode.